Impact Report: What is it and how to write it?

 3 key learnings

-- Start thinking about impact reporting from Day 1 of planning your intervention.
+- Start thinking about the impact report from Day 1 of planning your intervention.
 It’s not something that you should think about only when the project is over and donors or other stakeholders ask you for it.
-Click To Tweet

 - Stay objective & don’t overclaim.
 Most likely your project/intervention is going to be like your baby.
 As someone who is so closely attached to something, it gets difficult to stay objective & see the clear picture.
 But it is very important to do so because you really have the responsibility for all your stakeholders.
 Your data should be verifiable to maintain your credibility.